Consensys/mythril/README.md

 Mythril is a security analysis tool for Ethereum smart contracts.
 It uses concolic analysis, taint analysis and control flow checking to detect a variety of security vulnerabilities.

+**Special Announcement**: The Mythril community is moving to [Discord](https://discord.gg/dFHQGrE).
+Our Gitter channels and Telegram groups will be closed shortly.
+Whether you want to contribute, need support, or want to learn what we have cooking for the future, out [Discord server](https://discord.gg/dFHQGrE) will serve your needs!

 ## Installation and setup

 Get it with [Docker](https://www.docker.com):